jaeyk/comp_thinking_social_science/README.md

 ## Textbook

-[The online book version](https://jaeyk.github.io/PS239T/) of the course materials is currently work-in-progress.
+[The online book version](https://jaeyk.github.io/PS239T/) of the course materials is currently work in progress.

 ## Objectives